trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 A srv file has two parts separated by ---, the first part is the request while the second part is the response.

-Do the steps required in *creating a ROS message*, but instead of Step 5, do this.
+Do the steps required in *creating a ROS message*, but instead of Step 5, do thhe following.
 Please don’t repeat all the steps if you have done them before.

 #### Step 5(specific for ROS service)
 Modify *add_service_files* by adding the "full_name.srv", this enables CMake to reconfigure the project with the new srv file.